Subscribe to updates

 Summary

-The Cabinet agreed to note the updated budget position, approve the approach for consultation, and formally launch it.
-The Chief Executive will also take necessary actions regarding any staffing implications arising from efficiency savings.
+The Cabinet agreed to the recommendations to note the updated budget position, agree the consultation approach, and formally launch it.
+They also noted that the Chief Executive would handle any staffing implications arising from efficiency savings.

 Pride in Place Programme